 3. Using a Customised Asset List Report

 Using a customised version of the Asset list report details the assets by Asset Type and generates how long the asset has been inactive at a specific location. see Example below, where a Bolt has been Parked at DMA Head Office for 3 hours 54 minutes.
+This does not require the inactivity timer to be set up.
+However we must be set up to track trips.

 Step 1) Navigate to Reports > Asset List, click on the Advanced Options Cog and select 'Customise report' You can name your custom report, and then select Next to proceed to Step 2.